 These mitts use up to 6 yards per 6 round repeat.

-Fiddly Bits by Jana Pihota (knitting)
+Fiddly Bits by Jana Pihota (knitting) (This is a Ravelry link)

 This infinity cowl is worked continuously, joining in the next yarn as you come to it!

-Kaleidoscope Fingerless Mitts by Bethany Hendrickson (crochet)
+Kaleidoscope Fingerless Mitts by Bethany Hendrickson (crochet) (This is a Ravelry link)

 Granny squares and other similar motifs are an ideal way of building up a larger item being suitable for anything from blankets to clothing to accessories.
 These mitts are a great example of this!